rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

   Role string `json: "role"`
 }

+// IPAMClusterIPPoolSpec defines the desired state of IPAMClusterIPPoolSpec. type IPAMClusterIPPoolSpec struct {
+	// Subnet is the subnet to assign IP addresses from.
+	// +optional
+	Subnet string `json:"subnet,omitempty"`

+  FailureDomain string `json:"failure-domain,omitempty"`
+}

+// IPAMClusterIPPoolStatus defines the observed state of StubClusterIPPool. type IPAMClusterIPPoolStatus struct {
+}

+// IPAMClusterIPPool is the Schema for the StubClusterIPPool API. type IPAMClusterIPPool struct {
+	metav1.TypeMeta   `json:",inline"`
+	metav1.ObjectMeta `json:"metadata,omitempty"`

+  Spec   IPAMClusterIPPoolSpec   `json:"spec,omitempty"`
+	Status IPAMClusterIPPoolStatus `json:"status,omitempty"`
+}

+// AddressesFromPool is an IPAddressPool that should be assigned to
+// IPAddressClaims.
+The machine's cloud-init metadata will be populated with
+// IPAddresses fulfilled by an IPAM provider. type AddressesFromPool struct {
+  // APIGroup is the group for the resource
+  // being referenced.
+If APIGroup is not
+  // specified, the specified Kind must be in
+  // the core API group.
+For any other
+  // third-party types, APIGroup is required.
+  ApiGroup string `json: "apiGroup"`

+  // Kind is the type of resource being referenced Kind string `json: "kind"`

+  // Name is the name of resource being referenced Name string `json: "name"`
+}

 type NetworkDeviceSpec struct {
 	// gateway4 is the IPv4 gateway used by this device.
 	// Required when DHCP4 is false.